krunicm/nanodegree_self-driving/P1-Finding_Lane_Lines/writeup_report.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+First image is converted into gray scale:

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+[//]: # (Image References)

-![alt text][image1]
+[image1]: ./processing_images/gray.png "Gray"

 ### 2. Identify potential shortcomings with your current pipeline